MONTHLY SHAMATHA

 Attending the retreat

 For continuity for teachers and other participants - it is not possible to “drop into” sessions of this retreat.
 You may need to drop out before the retreat ends.
-However if you miss a session from Saturday morning onwards, dropping into the remaining sessions is not generally possible.
-(Note, Friday evening is optional).
+However if you miss a session, dropping into the remaining sessions is not generally possible.

 BYO lunch